qiqihaer/RandLA-Net-pytorch/README.md

 traffic-sign:  36.05
 ```

 There are some differences with the results in the paper, but we think the overall results is acceptable.

+The checkpoint is in the output folder.